Nursing & Midwifery Schools

 • Variety of teaching strategies to address diverse learning styles

-Research on HUG Your Baby in Schools of Nursing and Midwifery
+Published research and nursing textbook confirm positive impact of HUG Your Baby training and resources for Schools of Nursing and Midwifery

 • APNP students who completed HUG Your Baby’s virtual breastfeeding education during their women’s health or pediatric nurse practitioner curriculum showed significant gains in knowledge and confidence to support breastfeeding regardless of past personal or professional experience.
 Duke University SON - Malinda Teague, DNP, CPNP and Kathy Trotter, DNP, WHNP, CNM.
 Jo of Nurse Practitioners, 19 (2), 104468.
 (2023).
 Click Here.